Missing large

 This a happy ending that sadly never happened in real life.

-2. over 4 years ago on Betty
+2. almost 5 years ago on Betty

 I find a lot of these assisted doors are very heavy and slow to open without the assist – and I’m a 6’3, 200lb guy in pretty good shape.
 I can’t really fault people for using the assist button when otherwise they need to heave hard on the door to open it without.